 What Are Opportunity Zones?

 A QOF is a vehicle that drives the investment in an Opportunity Zone.
-The Qualified Opportunity Fund is created by a partnership or corporation and includes the proceeds from the gains of the prior investment to be used in the purchase of an Opportunity Zone property.
+A partnership or corporation creates the Qualified Opportunity Fund and includes the proceeds from the gains of the prior investment to be used in the purchase of an Opportunity Zone property.

 How Do Opportunity Zones Work?

-As mentioned above, the legislation that created the classification of an Opportunity Zone was the Tax Cuts and Jobs Act of 2017.
-For investors seeking a clear “Opportunity Zone” definition in its simplest form, an Opportunity Zone is a low-income area or economically distressed community.
+As mentioned above, the legislation that created the Opportunity Zone classification was the Tax Cuts and Jobs Act of 2017.
+For investors seeking a clear definition of an “Opportunity Zone” in its simplest form, an Opportunity Zone is a low-income area or economically distressed community.

 So, how do opportunity zones work?
 Opportunity Zones are nominated and then designated based on the pre-determined criteria.
 Selection adheres to a rigid approval process to ensure that it is an opportunity for growth in the most economically depressed areas of Columbus, Ohio and throughout Ohio.